Selection of the Most Probable Best: Asymptotic Analysis of Sampling Allocation

-for all $(i,\theta_b)\in\Xi\cup \Xi^{\text{adv}}$.
-Elements of both $\mathbf g$ and $\mathbf v$ are sorted in the same order as they appear in $\mathbf m$.
-Recall from~\eqref{eq:set.of.M} that $\BFM \in \mathcal{M}$ implies that the elements of $\BFM$ are binary and each column sum is one; other than the latter condition,~\eqref{opt:knapsack} has the exact structure of a knapsack problem.
-While detailed derivation of~\eqref{opt:knapsack} can be found in Appendix~\ref{ec:alg_proof}, we provide an intuition here.
-The objective function is obtained from that~\eqref{eq:LDR} minimizes the sum of $G_i(\theta_b)$'s.
-The inequality constraint of~\eqref{opt:knapsack} is equivalent to requiring $\BFM \in \mathcal A_j$.
-From~\eqref{def:A_i}, $\BFM \in \mathcal A_j$, if and only if, $d_j(\BFM) \leq 0$ and $v_j[(i,\theta_b)]$ measures how much misspecifying $i$ to be $i^b$ at $\theta_b$ affects $d_j - d_j(\BFM)$.
-So, the knapsack analogy is: \eqref{opt:knapsack} finds the set of misspecified $(i,\theta_b)$ pairs with the smallest sum of LDRs that is just enough to cause $j$ to (incorrectly) outperform or tie with $i^*$ in the outer-level problem.
+Recall from~\eqref{eq:set.of.M} that $\BFM \in \mathcal{M}$ implies the elements of $\BFM$ are binary and each column sum is one; except for the latter condition,~\eqref{opt:knapsack} has the exact structure of a knapsack problem.
+Here, $v_j[(i, \theta_b)]$ quantifies the importance of misspecifying $(i, \theta_b)$ has on the comparison between $i^*$ and $j$ at the outer-level problem.
+Thus, the knapsack formulation~\eqref{opt:knapsack} finds the set of misspecified $(i,\theta_b)$ pairs with the smallest sum of LDRs (cost) that is enough to cause $j$ to outperform or tie with $i^*$ in the outer-level problem (minimum weight constraint).

-There is no closed-form expression for the optimal solution of the knapsack problem in general.
-Since our goal is to obtain easy-to-compute optimality conditions for $\bm\alpha$ to guide a sequential sampling algorithm, we drop the integrality constraints in~\eqref{opt:knapsack} and compute the optimal objective function value of the relaxed problem analytically.
-This provides an analytical expression for the lower bound for $\ldr_{j, i^*}$ for each $j\neq i^*$.
-Theorem~\ref{thm:lower_LDR} provides the analytical expressions.
+There is no closed-form expression for the optimal solution of a knapsack problem in general.
+Since our goal is to obtain easy-to-compute optimality conditions for $\bm\alpha$ to guide sequential sampling, we modify the constraint on $\mathbf m$ to $m_{i,b}\geq 0$ so that we can analytically characterize the optimal $\bm\alpha$ of the relaxed problem.
+The relaxed problem provides a lower bound for $\widetilde\ldr_{j, i^*}$ for any $\bm\alpha$ as stated in Theorem~\ref{thm:lower_LDR}.

-\begin{theorem} Let $W_i(\theta_b) = \infty$ for all $(i, \theta_b) \in \Xi^c$.
+\begin{theorem} Let $W_i(\theta_b) := \infty$ for all $(i, \theta_b) \in \Xi^c$.
 For each $(i,\theta_b)\in\Xi,$ let

-Given fixed $\boldsymbol{\alpha},$ $\min_{j \neq i^*}\ldr_{j, i^*} \geq \underline{\ldr}:=\min_{(i, \theta_b) \in \Xi}W_i(\theta_b)G_i(\theta_b)$. \end{theorem}
+Given fixed $\boldsymbol{\alpha},$ $\min_{j \neq i^*}\widetilde{\ldr}_{j, i^*} \geq \underline{\widetilde\ldr}:=\min_{(i, \theta_b) \in \Xi}W_i(\theta_b)\widetilde{G}_i(\theta_b)$. \end{theorem}